-- Ameerdeen, V. (2001).
-Public Administration: An Introduction.
-Peradeniya: Information and Welfare Association. - Collins, C. (1951).
+Ameerdeen, V. (2001).
+Public Administration: An Introduction .
+Peradeniya: Information and Welfare Association.
+Collins, C. (1951).
 Public Administration in Ceylon.
-New York: Royal Institute of International Affairs. - Cooray, A. J. L. (1995).
+New York: Royal Institute of International Affairs.
+Cooray, A. J. L. (1995).
 Constitutional and Administrative Law of Sri Lanka: A Commentary on the Constitution and the Law of Public Administration in Sri Lanka.
-Sumathi Publishers. - Cooray, M. J. A. (2000).
+Sumathi Publishers.
+Cooray, M. J. A. (2000).
 Ombudsman in Asia: A Case Study of Hong Kong and Sri Lanka.
 In R. Gregory & P. Giddings (Eds.), Righting Wrongs: The Ombudsman in Six Continents.
-International Institute of Administrative Sciences. - Ekanayake, A. (1985).
+International Institute of Administrative Sciences.
+Ekanayake, A. (1985).
 Evolution of the Bureaucracy in Sri Lanka: Some Aspects and Consequences.
 Vidyodaya.
-Arts, Sci & Lett., 13(1), 9-25. - Fernando, N. (1980).
+Arts, Sci & Lett., 13(1), 9-25.
+Fernando, N. (1980).
 Regional Administration in Sri Lanka.
-Sri Lanka: Academy of Administrative Studies. - Gunawardene, A. S. (1989).
+Sri Lanka: Academy of Administrative Studies.
+Gunawardene, A. S. (1989).
 The Bureaucracy.
-In V. T. Navaratne et al. (Eds.), Public Administration in Sri Lanka Colombo: SLIDA. - Kannangara, P. D. (1966).
-The History of the Ceylon Civil Service 1802 1833.
+In V. T. Navaratne et al. (Eds.), Public Administration in Sri Lanka Colombo: SLIDA.
+Kannangara, P. D. (1966).
+The History of the Ceylon Civil Service 1802 - 1833.
 Dehiwala: Tisara Prakasakayo.

-- Nanayakara.
+Recommended Reading: Nanayakara.
 (2015).
-Sri Lanka Administrative Service (1963-2013): A Fifty-Year Legacy.
-SLJDA, 5. - Somasundram, M. (Ed.).
+Sri Lanka Administrative Service (1963-2013): A Fifty- Year Legacy.
+SLJDA, 5.
+Somasundram, M. (Ed.).
 (1997).
 The Third Wave: Governance and Public Administration in Sri Lanka.
-New Delhi: Konark Publishing Pvt Ltd. - Warnapala, W. A. W. (1974).
+New Delhi: Konark Publishing Pvt Ltd. Warnapala, W. A. W. (1974).
 Civil Service Administration in Ceylon: A Study in Bureaucratic Adaptation.
-Department of Cultural Affairs. - சிவகுமார், என்.
-(2009). இலங்கையில் பணியகம் அரசியல்மயமாதல் ஓர் அறிமுகம். நீதம். யாழ்ப்பாணம்: சட்டத்துறை, யாழ்ப்பாணப் பல்கலைக்கழகம்.
+Department of Cultural Affairs. சிவகுமார், என்.
+(2009). இலங்கையில் பணியகம் அரசியல்மயமாதல் - ஓர் அறிமுகம். நீதம். யாழ்ப்பாணம் : சட்டத்துறை, யாழ்ப்பாணப் பல்கலைக்கழகம்.

 Level 3

-Semester I I
+Semester

 Course Code PSM 31163

 Course Title International Relations

-Credit 3 3
+Credit 3

 Core/Compulsory/ Elective Core

 Notional Hours Theory Tutorial Self-Learning

 Breakdown 30 15 105

+Course Aims:

-- demonstrate a broad understanding of the key concepts and theories in IR. - critically analyze and evaluate IR theories and apply them to real-world issues. - develop effective research and critical thinking skills for analyzing and interpreting IR-related information from a variety of sources.
+This Course aims to; demonstrate a broad understanding of the key concepts and theories in IR. critically analyze and evaluate IR theories and apply them to real-world issues. develop effective research and critical thinking skills for analyzing and interpreting IR-related information from a variety of sources.

+Intended Learning Outcomes:

-- communicate effectively their understanding of IR concepts, theories, and issues in both written and oral forms. - appreciate the diverse perspectives and approaches to the study of IR and recognize the importance of a globalized and interconnected world.
+At the end of this course, the student will be able to; - communicate effectively their understanding of IR concepts, theories, and issues in both written and oral forms.

+- appreciate the diverse perspectives and approaches to the study of IR and recognize the importance of a globalized and interconnected world.

-demonstrate an informed and critical engagement with contemporary IR debates and challenges.
+- demonstrate an informed and critical engagement with contemporary r IR de ebates and c halleng ges.

-1. Introduction to International Relations
+- 1. Introduction to International Relations

 - What is International Relations?

 - The historical context of IR

 - Key concepts in IR: sovereignty, power, security, interdependence

 - The state as an actor in IR

 - Non-state actors and transnational issues

-2: Theories of International Relations
+- 2: Theories of International Relations

 - Realism and neorealism

 - Liberalism and neoliberalism

 - Constructivism and social constructivism

 - Marxism and critical theories of IR